Azerbaijan To Fund Overhaul Of Baku's Garadagh Highways - Decree

-overhaul of highways in the Garadagh district of Baku city to the
+in the Garadagh district of Baku city to the State Agency of

 The corresponding decree was signed by the President of the